-Rank Supplier Transaction amount (in RMB million) Percentage of total cost of sales $\begin{array}{c} Years \ of \\ business \\ \underline{relationship^{(1)}} \end{array}$ Background 1 Customer/ Supplier A 7,665.7 16.7% 19 A public American multinational corporation established in 1976, which principally engages in the design, manufacturing and marketing of consumer electronics as well as sales of related services 2 Customer/ Supplier F 7,177.1 15.6% 11 A public Chinese technology company founded in 2010 that designs, develops, and sells smartphones and smart hardware and intelligent home products 3 Supplier B 1,074.2 2.3% 14 A public South Korean multinational corporation that manufactures and sells electronics, chemicals, household appliances and telecommunications products 4 Customer/ Supplier C 668.1 1.5% 20 A public multinational corporation established in 1969 and headquartered in South Korea, which principally engages in the design, manufacturing, and marketing of various electronics products 5 Supplier G 639.5 1.3% 6 A public Chinese company established in 1975 that provides structural parts, components and functional modules of electronics products
+Rank Supplier Transaction amount (in RMB million) Percentage of total cost of sales Years of business relationship (1) Background 1 Customer/ Supplier A (2) 7,665.7 16.7% 19 A Nasdaq-listed American multinational corporation established in 1976, which principally engages in the design, manufacturing and marketing of consumer electronics as well as sales of related services Its major products include (i) smartphones, (ii) laptop and desktop personal computers, (iii) tablets, and (iv) wearables, home devices and accessories.
+Its major services include (i) advertising, (ii) fee-based after-sale services, (iii) cloud services, (iv) digital content, and (v) payment services.
+2 Customer/ Supplier F (3) 7,177.1 15.6% 11 A Chinese technology company founded in 2010 listed on the Hong Kong Stock Exchange that designs, develops, and sells smartphones and smart hardware and intelligent home products 3 Supplier B (4) 1,074.2 2.3% 14 A public South Korean multinational corporation that manufactures and sells electronics, chemicals, household appliances and telecommunications products 4 Customer/ Supplier C (5) 668.1 1.5% 20 A public multinational corporation established in 1969 and headquartered in South Korea, which principally engages in the design, manufacturing, and marketing of various electronics products 5 Supplier G (6) 639.5 1.3% 6 A public Chinese company established in 1975 that provides structural parts, components and functional modules of electronics products